luisecampos/Geometric-Brownian-Motion/README.md

 # Geometric Brownian Motion Simulator

-A Monte Carlo simulation engine for modeling equity and commodity price paths using stochastic differential equations.
+A Monte Carlo simulation engine for modeling equity price paths using stochastic differential equations.
 Built for financial forecasting and risk analysis.

 ## Overview

 This simulator implements the Geometric Brownian Motion (GBM) model, the foundational framework for derivatives pricing and portfolio risk management.
-Uses Monte Carlo methods to generate realistic price trajectories for equities and commodities.
+Uses Monte Carlo methods to generate realistic price trajectories for equities.

 ## Features

 - **GBM Price Path Generation**: Simulates correlated asset price trajectories using Itô calculus
-- **Multi-Asset Support**: Backtested on equities (S&P 500, individual stocks) and commodities (WTI crude oil)
 - **Risk Metrics**: Calculates Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) at 95% confidence
 - **Visualization**: Outputs price paths and distribution plots for analysis
+- **Backtesting**: Historical validation on major equity indices and individual stocks

 ## Usage